 Sinusitis is swelling caused by the infection of the sinuses.
-It is generally occurred due to bacterial (germ) infection.
-Sometimes, viruses and fungi causes it.
-People with weak immune systems are more affected by bacterial or fungal sinus infection.
+It generally occurred due to bacterial (germ) infection.
+Sometimes, viruses and fungi cause it.
+People with weak immune systems are more affected by a bacterial or fungal sinus infections.

-Sinusitis is an infection to the air cavities within the passages of the nose.
+Sinusitis is an infection of the air cavities within the passages of the nose.
 It can be caused by infection, allergies, and chemical or particulate irritation of the sinuses.

 The sinuses are four paired cavities in the head called as “Paranasal Sinuses”, which are connected by narrow passages.
 The sinuses make thin mucus that drains out of the passages of the nose.
 This drainage helps to keep the nose clean and free of bacteria.
 These cavities are located at: